dbdimitrov/BingleSeq/README.md

 **Note that a metadata table must also be provided for the Bulk RNA-Seq pipeline.**

 ### scRNA-Seq
-The scRNA-Seq part is based on Seurat’s pipeline (Satija et al., 2015) and follows a typical scRNA-Seq pipeline.
-Nonetheless, clustering can also be performed with monocle and SC3 packages (Trapnell et al., 2014; Kiselev et al., 2017).
+The scRNA-Seq part is based on Seurat’s pipeline (Satija et al., 2015) and follows a typical scRNA-Seq count analysis structure.
+Furthermore, clustering can be performed with monocle and SC3 packages (Trapnell et al., 2014; Kiselev et al., 2017).

 ![BingleSeq Single-Cell RNA-Seq pipeline](/figures/sc.jpg)